 feast of Tabernacles, which should occur on a full moon.
 Purim,

-Passover, and Tabernacles are the holidays listed here that should begin near a full moon, since they are scheduled for the 14th day of a Jewish
+Passover, and Tabernacles are the holidays listed here that should begin near a full moon, since they are scheduled for the 14th or 15th day of a Jewish

 month, which all begin on new moons and the full moon is about halfway into a new month.